Eddy Merckx (billiards player): Season 2011/12

 On 8 October 2011, while playing in the German Bundesliga in Duisburg, Merckx defeated Won Kang 50–6 in six innings, a world record.
 The inning breakdown was 4-9-26-7-0-4.
 The previous record for a 50-point game was nine innings, shared by Torbjorn Blomdahl, Frederic Caudron and Marco Zanetti.

 Season 2012/13

-From 27 August to 1 September 2012 he played on the invitation tournament Cuvino Superprestige, which was held in the city of Lommel, Belgium.
-The Belgians where looking for the fifth time for their king of 3-cushion and in 2012 it was Merckx by beating world number one Frédéric Caudron in the final.
-Just a week later on 9 September 2012, he won his second UMB world title in Porto by defeating again Frédéric Caudron in the semis and Choi Sung-Won in the finals.
-Another week later he was playing in Suwon on the 3-Cushion World Cup and got on the third place together with Dick Jaspers from the Netherlands.
-He was climbing up to third place of the world ranking due to his latest wins.
+From 27 August to 1 September 2012 Merckx played in the invitation tournament Cuvino Superprestige, which was held in the city of Lommel, Belgium.
+The Belgians where looking for their fifth title of king of 3-cushion and it was Merckx who beat world number one ranked Frédéric Caudron in the final.
+Just a week later, on 9 September 2012, he won his second UMB world title in Porto by again defeating Caudron in the semis and Choi Sung-Won in the finals.
+Another week later he was playing in Suwon on the 3-Cushion World Cup and won third place together with Dick Jaspers from the Netherlands.
+He was climbing up to third place of the world ranking due to these wins.